shroudri/briefing-app/README.md

 # Briefing-app

 ## TODOs:
+- Rewrite the way favAirports are stored and retrieved
-- Fix home screen not re-rendering after changing fav airports
+- Fix home screen not re-rendering after changing fav airports.
+This probably has to do with #1
 - Fix that, when back button goes to home screen, search bar should be empty
 - Organice src/components
 - Show crosswind and headwind components